Boost your pension by making use of unused pension allowance

 It's something many high-earners may not realise is available to them.

 What is 'pension carry forward'?

 The ‘pension carry forward’ rules mean you can use any unused annual pension allowances from the previous three tax years to contribute to your pension this tax year.

-So, providing you have used up your annual allowance from this tax year (2019/20), you can go back and use your allowances from the previous three years, starting with the oldest one.
+So, providing you have used up your annual allowance from say, the tax year 2021/22, you can go back and use your allowances from the previous three years, starting with the oldest one.

-How do the pension carry forward rules work in practise?
+How do the pension carry forward rules work in practice?

 In Susan’s case, because she has her own business, her company can potentially make this pension contribution on her behalf.
 Susan’s accountant agrees that the company contribution is allowable under the ‘wholly and exclusive’ test - and the pension contribution is made from the cash reserves.
 It will be treated as an allowable business expense, so the company will receive tax relief against corporation tax and not have to pay national insurance on the contribution.

 Pensions, unused pension allowances and the carry forward rules are complicated

 We believe high income earners should seek professional advice on their unused pension allowances, with regular reviews, as it is a complex matter.
 In this article, we have deliberately simplified our explanations to show how an individual’s income levels can affect their pension allowances and contributions, but in reality the calculations will require significantly more work and explanation to ensure you do not have any unused pension allowances that could benefit from personal pension tax relief.

 At Canaccord Genuity Wealth Management, we offer retirement advice via our independent wealth planners.
 To discuss how to make use of unused tax allowances to boost your pension, get in touch.
 We would be delighted to help answer your questions.